br8828982/bootstrap_style_modal/README.md

 **Backdrop Behavior:**

-Set the `data-backdrop` attribute to `'static'` if you want to prevent closing on clicking outside the modal content.
+- Set the `data-backdrop` attribute to `'static'` if you want to prevent closing on clicking outside the modal content.

 **Styling:**

-Customize the modal appearance by adjusting the provided CSS styles.
+- Customize the modal appearance by adjusting the provided CSS styles.

+**JavaScript Functionality:**

+- Adjust the JavaScript code to fit your specific requirements.
+- Feel free to enhance the functionality or add additional features

 Feel free to integrate, modify, and enhance this modal component according to your project's requirements.